ziramehr/parstin/README.md

 2- "A cultural excitation, or trigger, for associating Iranians with methodology and precision in thinking."

-I hope that this project succeeds in bringing us one step closer to these values.
+It's thrilling that with this project's success we get one step closer to these values.

 # Design
 ## Initial Design